SredeshV/CS-MA/README.md

-# This project contains a C++ file and a html file, that performs the function of locating a specified pythagorean(primitive) triple in the phythagorean tree.
+# This project contains a C++ file and a html file, that performs the function of locating a specified pythagorean(primitive) triple in the pythagorean tree.
 To learn more about the Pythagorean tree, refer to Mathologer's video on Pythagoras=Fibonacci.